 3. They never build a real client engine.
 They post on Instagram, which sells courses about Instagram much better than it sells coaching.
 First paying clients almost always come from a warm network and a training cohort, not a feed.

 4. They certified somewhere that taught coaching but not business.
 Most coach training programs do exactly that.
 Graduates can hold a brilliant session and have no idea how to fill a calendar.
-Programs that bundle the business layer into the certification produce graduates with materially higher first-year income.
+Business training does not guarantee income, but it removes several avoidable ways to earn none.

 The credibility ceiling, in other words, is real, and it's cleared by depth.